 Hip fractures are breaks in the thighbone (femur) just below the hip joint.
-They are serious injuries that most often occur in people aged 65 and older.
-Women are especially vulnerable to hip fractures.
+They are serious injuries that most often occur in people age 65 and older.
+Elderly women are especially vulnerable to hip fractures because of osteoporosis.

 Hip fractures can limit mobility and independence.
-Most hip fractures require surgery, hospitalization, and extended rehabilitation.
+Almost all hip fractures require surgery, hospitalization, and extended rehabilitation.

 Most hip fractures are caused by factors that weaken bone, combined with the impact from a fall.